GrimOutlook/whimsi-table-macro/README.md

 ## Requirements

-- DAO field types implement `Into<whimsi_msi::Value>`.
+- DAO field types implement `Into<msi::Value>`.
-- DAO field type names match the corresponding `whimsi_msi::Category` are sized integers, or explicitly define the category of the column in the derive attribute.
+- DAO field type names match the corresponding `msi::Category` are sized integers, or explicitly define the category of the column in the derive attribute.